shikharmohan/PogoCodingChallenge/README.md

 ![image](https://user-images.githubusercontent.com/5782586/118696311-28323800-b7dc-11eb-8c11-de6db6677692.png)

 ## Requirements
-By the end of this exercise, a user should be able to:
+By the end of this exercise, a user should be able to do the following:

 - Purchases
   - [ ] View eligible purchases from the last 60 days that are available to claim.
-  - [ ] Each eligible purchase should have a point value associated with it and a user should be able claim points associated with each purchase.
+  - [ ] Each eligible purchase should have a point value associated with it and a user should be able to claim points associated with each purchase.
   - [ ] Claimed purchase should disappear from the list of purchases to claim.
   - [ ] Users should only be able to claim transactions that belong to their linked plaid accounts.
 - Points